JBourds/graph-theory-final/manuscript.typ

 = Actually, it's NP-Super Duper Hard

-When $k gt.eq 3$, each individual round of group formation already requires solving an NP-complete problem.
-For $k = 3$, this is exactly the well-known Perfect 3-Dimensional Matching problem, which is NP-complete.
+When $k gt.eq 3$, each individual round of group formation already requires solving an NP-hard problem.
+For $k = 3$, this is exactly the well-known Perfect 3-Dimensional Matching problem, which is NP-hard.
 The same reasoning extends to all fixed $k gt.eq 3$.

 This observation immediately implies the repeated unique group assignment